mispellingworlds/mispellingworlds.github.io/_posts/2023-04-03-erasmus-porto.md

 <div style="display:flex; justify-content:center; padding-bottom: 20px;">
     <img src="/assets/images/porto/10.jpg" class="imgBorder" style="margin:auto; max-width:100%" alt="cape">
 </div>
 FEUP students can choose whether to become part of a students association and wear traditional suits and cloaks, participate in games, perform tasks, rank up and so on, videogame style.
 Those who do will wear those clothes even in the hot summer days, and even when not in university; some of them bring heavy wooden tools(?) with them on their shoulder, some will be found playing traditional music in bars over the city.
-It's pretty interesting when you go down the rabbithole, but it can definitely appear creepy at first.
+It's pretty interesting when you go down the rabbithole, but it can appear creepy at first.
 <br>
 <br>
 <br>